Hospitalizations

 Demographics

 Hospitalizations for both synthetic and natural/semi-synthetic opioid poisoning had been higher among females up until 2017 and 2018 respectively, then rapid increases began among males.
-In 2022, males had nearly quadruple (4.0 times) the number of hospitalizations for primary synthetic opioid poisoning, and nearly double (1.8 times) the number of hospitalizations for primary natural/semi-synthetic opioid poisoning.
-Males consistently accounted for about three quarters of heroin poisoning hospitalizations from 2016-2022 (Figure 12-13).
+In 2024, males had nearly triple (2.9 times) the number of hospitalizations for primary synthetic opioid poisoning, and nearly double (1.9 times) the number of hospitalizations for primary natural/semi-synthetic opioid poisoning.
+Males consistently accounted for about three quarters of heroin poisoning hospitalizations from 2016-2023, and were the only gender reported in 2024 (Figure 12-13).

-Latinxs are emerging as the predominant race/ethnicity, nearly catching up to Whites for all opioid-related poisoning hospitalizations, and surpassing Whites for primary opioid poisoning hospitalizations.
-This is due to a faster increase in hospitalizations for poisoning by synthetic opioids such as fentanyl, and a slower decrease in hospitalizations for poisoning by heroin from 2016-2022 compared to Whites (Figures 16-17).
+Hispanic/Latinos have emerged as one of the largest race/ethnicities for opioid poisoning hospitalizations, surpassing Whites in 2023, and remaining close in 2024.
+While Hispanic/Latinos had a more rapid increase in hospitalizations for poisoning by synthetic opioids such as fentanyl, they had a slower decrease in hospitalizations for poisoning by heroin from 2016-2024 compared to Whites (Figures 16-17).

 Neonatal Abstinence Syndrome